mothmane/resilience4j-demo/README.md

 Non-2xx responses:      36

 ```
-the apache bench shows that 36 request has failed the error propagated from producer api to non protected client causing it tto fail each time the produced has failed.
+the apache bench shows that 36 requestS has failed, the error propagated from producer api to non protected client causing it to fail each time the produced has failed.

 let's now use the protected endpoint